-In this interview, Margot Machol Bisnow, author of Raising an Entrepreneur: 10 Rules for Nurturing Risk Takers, Problem Solvers and Change Makers will share the secrets to raising an entrepreneur.
-She interviewed over 70 mothers and their wildly successful offspring—entrepreneurs, activists, and artists—and will show us how to unlock this kind of change making potential, the common factor among these families and what parents can do to raise creative kids.
+In this interview, Margot Machol Bisnow, author of Raising an Entrepreneur: 10 Rules for Nurturing Risk Takers, Problem Solvers, and Change Makers will share the secrets to raising an entrepreneur.
+She interviewed over 70 mothers and their wildly successful offspring—entrepreneurs, —and will show us how to unlock this kind of change-making potential, the common factor among these families, and what parents can do to raise creative kids.

 Full Interview Transcript